-The Board of Kimberley College will meet at least monthly throughout 2019.
+The Board of Kimberley College will meet at least monthly through the year.
 The Board is focussed on governing well by providing support and direction for the Principal, monitoring financial management, ensuring compliance with the legislation and regulations governing independent schools and approving the strategic direction of Kimberley College.

 Much of the detail around this work is managed by the 4 committees listed below.